FreeCodeCampTrondheim/BaWoEngine/README.md

 Golden Hands Stages: postponed until BaWo is nearing completion

 ##	ABOUT PROJECT:
 Ever needed to simulate a vast world, interacting with itself in the background of a visual one?
+That is the problem BaWo is trying to solve!

 ###	Introduction
 The "BaWo - Background World" API will in its final stage be applicable to any C# project